frankelavsky/academic_homepage/_posts/2026-05-18-selfish-manifesto.md

 Hullman writes that the enthusiastic pro-AI discourse strikes her as "[nihilism masquerading as optimism](https://statmodeling.stat.columbia.edu/2026/04/22/fraud-and-the-false-optimism-of-ai-for-science/)."
 And so it is worth asking ourselves: what part of our work should remain fundamentally human?

-## 3. Focusing on joy and responsibility
+## 3. Focusing on your own need for joy and responsibility

 Focusing less on tasks I can complete and the time it takes me, and more on what gives me joy to think about (even if it is hard) has been central to me.
 Secondary to this has been my sense of moral responsibility.
 Turns out, I value writing immensely.
 This means that generating code, a blog post, a poem, a work of fiction, a text to my wife, or even emails to coworkers are all things I'd rather do myself and have a sense of sole responsibility over.